skip to content

 Thesis / Dissertation

-The student is expected to submit a thesis of fewer than 60,000 words within four years of starting study (full-time).
+The student is expected to submit a thesis not to exceed 60,000 words within four years of starting study (or part-time equivalent).
 Post-submission, two examiners will examine the student orally on the content of the thesis and on the wider research area.

 Other